Huron Tract: Land features

 A smaller area is known as Hullet Swamp or Hullett Provincial Wildlife Area.
 Currently the Hullett Provincial Wildlife Area is 2200 ha along the South Maitland River in the heart of Huron County.

 Environmental significance

 The former Huron Tract was once home to significant wetlands, swamps and one of the largest deer yards in Ontario.
-Presently 3.4% of the former Huron Tract is wetland.
+Currently, 3.4% of the former Huron Tract is wetland.
 Ellice Swamp is a Class 2 Provincially Significant wetland.
 Of other interest in the area are the Class 1 wetland Dorchester Swamp, the Class 2 wetland Sifton Bog and Golspie Swamp.